Northwest Iowa Tractor Pullers

 4 CYLINDER MINI-ROD TRACTORS (1500 lb -1600 lb) AGE 14 WITH VALID DRIVER’S PERMIT

 Engines limited to a maximum of four cylinders, fuel injection will be allowed or limited to one carburetor barrel per cylinder, and engines are limited to one turbo.
 Chassis is limited to eight feet maximum length

 (measured from center of rear axle to front most part of tractor including weights and brackets) and six feet maximum width.
 Alcohol fuel is allowed.
 Maximum tire size is 15x15.5x31.
 Multi-engines are allowed.
-A deflection shield will be installed on rear of engine behind head to block area to protect driver from coolant if head gasket failure occurs.
-All diesel engines will have restraint cable 5/16” or larger over head to prevent head from lifting off.
+A deflection shield will be installed on the rear of the engine behind the head to block area to protect the driver from coolant if head gasket failure occurs.
+All diesel engines will have a restraint cable 5/16” or larger over the head to prevent head from lifting off.
 A roll cage is mandatory.
 A neck collar is required.

 Any tractor adding engines will be considered a different tractor with a different number, and allowed in another division.

 WARNING: All weight classes listed are maximum weight.
 NO EXTRA ALLOWANCE.